devgala/NewsAppJetpackCompose/README.md

    ```

 2. Open the project in Android Studio.

+3. Add your API key for [NewsAPI](https://newsapi.org/) and [WeatherAPI](https://www.weatherapi.com/) in the util/Constants.kt file.

-3. Build and run the app on an emulator or physical device.
+4. Build and run the app on an emulator or physical device.

 ## Contributors
 -[Priyank Sethiya](https://github.com/Priyank-Shethia3)